 George Wilson it was said was the illegitimate son of a member of the noble family of Murray.
-He had received a liberal education and had served several years in an attorney's office prior to his being transported to the colony (5)
+He had received a liberal education and had served several years in an attorney's office prior to his being transported to the colony.
+He was later described as a well built and rather good looking man about of middle stature (he arrived on the Moffatt

-Thomas Forrester was by no means an ignorant man, though not so well educated as his unfortunate partner in crime.......
-Thomas Forrester - known as 'Long Tom' arrived on the Henry Porcher in 1835.
+in 1835.
 He was said to be a powerfully built man standing 6'3" tall (*indents state otherwise) and one of the swiftest runners in the district.
-He had been captured several times before, however had always managed to outwit the Constables and make his escape.
+He had been captured several times, however had always managed to outwit the Constables and make his escape.

-Wilson and Forrester and another waylaid Magistrate Francis Edward Bigge, on his way to Moreton Bay
+George Wilson and Thomas Forrester and another waylaid Magistrate Francis Edward Bigge, on his way to Moreton Bay

 The Australian carried the following account related by Mr. Bigge........